BetterBetting Market Cap Achieves $232.69 Million (BETR)

-BetterBetting (BETR) traded flat against the US dollar during the 24 hour period ending at 8:00 AM Eastern on June 10th.
-In the last seven days, BetterBetting has traded flat against the US dollar.
-One BetterBetting coin can currently be purchased for $0.82 or 0.00001373 BTC on cryptocurrency exchanges.
-BetterBetting has a market capitalization of $232.69 million and approximately $333,228.00 worth of BetterBetting was traded on exchanges in the last 24 hours.
+BetterBetting (BETR) traded flat against the US dollar during the 1-day period ending at 23:00 PM ET on June 10th.
+One BetterBetting coin can currently be purchased for approximately $0.82 or 0.00001373 BTC on major cryptocurrency exchanges.
+BetterBetting has a total market capitalization of $232.69 million and $333,228.00 worth of BetterBetting was traded on exchanges in the last 24 hours.
+During the last week, BetterBetting has traded flat against the US dollar.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.